deptagency/engineering-soapboxes/README.md

 Try to find this out from the client or the exec sponsor.

-Clients, this is also a handy list to have to prepare for Rocket starting a web project with you:
+Clients, this is also a handy list to prepare for starting a web project with Dept Engineering:

 - [ ] Are we signing up for an ID with their organization for email/calendar/other access, or using our own ID's?
 - [ ] Do they have a QA Department or people available to test the product?